hgcl/digital-garden/docs/3-literature/bifurcation.md

 >
 > *Source: Merriam Webster*

-When talking about career paths, *bifurcating* is a term created by Maloney in his article [[dont-quit-your-day-job-2019]].
+When talking about career paths, *bifurcating* is a term created by Maloney in his article [[§dont-quit-your-day-job-2019]].

 Bifurcating is the act of dividing your time between a stable job and a side activity—that you would rather pursue as a *main career*.

 Bifurcating is a compromise between the more stable “having a family and some savings” world and the riskier “following your passion” choice.

-## Is it bad to bifurcate?
+## Is It Bad to Bifurcate?

 > I wouldn’t dare to advise young idealists either to follow or not to follow their dreams.
 At the most, I might advise them to be wary of career preachers, whether radical or conservative, and that, while they shouldn’t fear commitment and leaps of faith, they also shouldn’t fear compromise.
 >